OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 To perform discovery of targets from cloud resources, Octopus uses a well-known set of variables configured within your project to provide the credentials for authentication to the cloud provider.
 Variables can be [scoped](/docs/projects/variables/index.md#scoping-variables) allowing for different credentials to be used when performing discovery as required (for example in different environments).

 :::hint
-**Octopus 2022.3** has support for configuring the well-known variables for discovery from when editing your deployment process in the Portal.
+From **Octopus 2022.3**, you can configure the well-known variables used for target discovery when editing your deployment process in the Web Portal.
 :::

 The variables used are different for each supported cloud provider.